Central Management Systems

 An interested party must apply to Elexon to gain approval for an Equivalent Meter, either for a new CMS or a new CMS Capable Equivalent Meter.

-We will provide applicants with a test specification and will agree a test schedule and give expected timescales for the approval process.
-The testing will be carried out by an Elexon-appointed Equivalent Meter Test Agent (currently Elexon).
-This will be agreed between Elexon and the applicant.
+Elexon will provide applicants with a test specification and will agree a test schedule and give expected timescales for the approval process.
+The testing will be carried out by a CMS Test Agent appointed by the applicant.

 Once testing of the system(s) is complete, results will be presented to the Unmetered Supplies User Group (UMSUG) for recommendation for approval.
 The application will then be presented to the Supplier Volume Allocation Group (SVG) for approval.